-Grab your gear and get shooting at these six gorgeous Canadian gardens by VICKIE REICHARDT
+Grab your gear and get shooting at these six gorgeous Canadian gardens

 The stunning stamens, the cascade of colours, an interesting insect perched on a petal – flowers can make for spectacular photo subjects.
 Here are six of the best spots across Canada to snap some beautiful blooms.